Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-With 6 parameters (including a nested object) and no output schema, the description is too brief.
-It does not explain the rule object structure, versionToLatest semantics, or any usage constraints.
-More detail is needed for a complete understanding.
+Given 6 parameters including a nested object, no output schema, and no annotations, the description is insufficient.
+It does not explain the recurrence rule structure, whether other fields are ignored or preserved, or any constraints.
+The tool is a simple list of fields without essential context.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.